DCS Technology Knowledge Base

 There are minimum requirements for password complexity which must be met when creating passwords.
 These are requirements for most systems, including DCS User Account (computer login) and Office365 (email).
 They are as follows:

-Must have 3 of the 4:
+- Minimum of 8 characters Must have 3 of the 4:

-Cannot contain part of your Name, username, birthdate, or school mascot
+- Cannot contain part of your Name, username, birthdate, or school mascot

-Cannot be any of your previous 3 passwords
+- Cannot be any of your previous 3 passwords

 Click the start button - bottom left on the desktop